 N.B.
 If you carry out both checks/adjustments before you load your new TTP tune, let your engine cool overnight as it is necessary to start with a cold engine before loading a tune.

 The Reset Adaption process is required after a new tune is loaded in to your bikes ECM.
-It's function is to reset the ECM's log files and throttle position sensor to the factory defaults before idling the engine from cold and building up new data.
-If you don't carry out reset adaption after a new tune is downloaded to the ECM, your engine may run rough at idle and at low throttle, low revs running.
+It's function is to reset the ECM's log files and calibrate the throttle position sensor to the new tune while idling the engine from cold and building up new data.
+If you don't carry out reset adaption after a new tune is downloaded to the ECM, your engine may be rough at idle and at low throttle, low revs running.

 It's worth mentioning here that if you idle your engine for 15-20 minutes in hot weather, there's a possibility the header pipes of your exhaust system will start bluing as the pipes get hotter.
 Some owners like the look of bluing as this was normal with Triumph twins from days of old.
 If you don't like it, either place fans facing the header pipes throughout the process to keep them cooler or if that's not possible, you will be able to take them back to a polished finish with a good chrome cleaner and plenty of elbow grease.